 1.4C – DER Aggregator Participation Model

 The rules and procedures for the participation of DER Aggregators are established pursuant to this section 1.4C and the PJM Manuals.
-Component DERs that are also Economic Load Response shall be subject to the provisions applicable to Economic Load Response in the PJM Tariff and Operating Agreement.

 In order to participate in the energy, capacity, and/or ancillary services markets of PJM through the DER Aggregator Participation Model, a DER Aggregator shall register each DER Aggregation Resource with the Office of the Interconnection, in accordance with the procedures established under the PJM Manuals.

-Prior to the initiation of the registration review process by the Office of the Interconnection, a DER Aggregator shall coordinate with the applicable electric distribution company, and, if necessary, any relevant Transmission Owner, to obtain and verify the following location and data components needed for the DER Aggregator’s registration with the Office of the Interconnection:
+Prior to the initiation of the registration review process by the Office of the Interconnection, a DER Aggregator shall obtain and verify, through good faith efforts and in coordination with the applicable electric distribution company, and, if necessary, any relevant Transmission Owner, the following location and data components needed for the DER Aggregator’s registration with the Office of the Interconnection:

-With the express written consent of the applicable Component DER, the electric distribution company account number and associated physical and electrical location information of the applicable Component DERs, including compliance with applicable metering and telemetry requirements;
+With the express written consent of the applicable Component DER, the electric distribution company customer account number and associated physical and transmission system electrical location information of the applicable Component DER, including compliance with applicable PJM and electric distribution company metering and telemetry requirements;

-Evidence of approval to interconnect the applicable Component DERs to the distribution system for identified megawatts, and identification of participation in an electric distribution company program that recognizes grid injections, including but not limited to a net energy metering program;
+Evidence of approval to interconnect, including but not limited to a finalized interconnection agreement, with the applicable Component DER, in accordance with any applicable tariffs, agreements, and operating procedures of the electric distribution company, and/or the rules and regulations of any Relevant Electric Retail Regulatory Authority, to the distribution system for identified megawatts, and identification of participation in an electric distribution company program that recognizes grid withdrawals and/or injections, including but not limited to a net energy metering program;

-Confirmation that the Component DERs with a point of interconnection on an electric distribution company’s system are not being compensated for the same product for generation injection megawatts as a product in the energy, capacity and/or ancillary services markets in PJM, including by not limited to an Component DER’s participation in a net energy metering retail program.
+Confirmation that the Component DER with a point of interconnection on an electric distribution company’s system are not being compensated through a retail program for the same product for generation injection megawatts as the product(s) for which the DER Aggregation Resource seeks to register in the energy, capacity and/or ancillary services markets in PJM.

-After obtaining and verifying the location and data components described above, the Office of the Interconnection shall, in coordination with any applicable Transmission Owner, coordinate with the applicable electric distribution company to verify the electric locations of the Component DERs on the Transmission System, as defined in the PJM Manuals, and shall apply the applicable pricing points to the Component DERs.
+Disputes between the DER Aggregator and the electric distribution company regarding the location and data components needed for the DER Aggregator’s registration with the Office of the Interconnection described above shall be resolved with the applicable Relevant Electric Retail Regulatory Authority, and shall not be arbitrated or in any way resolved by the Office of the Interconnection or through the dispute resolution processes under Operating Agreement, Schedule 5.

-The registration review process shall commence after: (1) the Office of the Interconnection has an executed DER Aggregator Participation Service Agreement on file, to be used for all DER Aggregation Resources associated with the DER Aggregator; Component DER(2) the Office of the Interconnection receives a complete registration from the DER Aggregator, in a form specified in the PJM Manuals; and (3) pre-registration review activities have been completed, consisting of the DER Aggregator obtaining and verifying the location and data components needed for its registration described above, and the Office of the Interconnection establishing the pricing points of the Component DERs on the Transmission System.
+The registration review process shall commence after: (1) the Office of the Interconnection has an executed DER Aggregator Participation Service Agreement on file, to be used for all DER Aggregation Resources associated with the DER Aggregator; Component DER(2) the Office of the Interconnection receives a complete registration from the DER Aggregator, in a form specified in the PJM Manuals; and (3) pre-registration activities have been completed, consisting of the DER Aggregator obtaining and verifying the location and data components described above needed for its registration.

-DERComponent DER